Rubyko/Rubyko-RMI/README.md

 #Remote method invocation.
 JAVA native.

 Better don't use it in android application !
 A lot of rewriting is needed !
+Why ?
+Because of the back compatibility !!
+A lot of dinosaurs are hidden...